 The 1867 act also led to preservation of an important battleground of the Indian wars.
-In 1879 the Secretary of War established a national cemetery on the Little Bighorn battlefield in Montana Territory.
-In 1886 President Grover Cleveland reserved a square mile of the battlefield for what was then called the National Cemetery of Custer's Battlefield Reservation.
-The reservation was transferred to the National Park Service in 1940 and retitled Custer Battlefield National Monument by Congress in 1946.
-Other national cemeteries acquired by the Service after the reorganization were Andrew Johnson National Cemetery, a component of Andrew Johnson National Monument, Tennessee, authorized in 1935; Chalmette National Cemetery, transferred by the War Department for Chalmette National Historical Park in 1939; and Andersonville National Cemetery, part of Andersonville National Historic Site, Georgia, authorized in 1970.
+In 1879 the Secretary of War established a national cemetery on the Little Bighorn battlefield in Montana Territory, and in 1886 President Grover Cleveland reserved a square mile of the battlefield for what was then called the National Cemetery of Custer's Battlefield Reservation.
+The War Department transferred the reservation to the NPS in 1940.
+Congress retitled it Custer Battlefield National Monument in 1946 and Little Bighorn Battlefield National Monument in 1991.
+(To retain some titular recognition of Custer, the 1991 act also designated the cemetery within the monument Custer National Cemetery.)

+Other national cemeteries acquired by the NPS after the reorganization were Andrew Johnson National Cemetery, part of Andrew Johnson National Monument, Tennessee, authorized in 1935; Chalmette National Cemetery, transferred from the War Department for Chalmette National Historical Park, Louisiana, in 1939; and Andersonville National Cemetery, part of Andersonville National Historic Site, Georgia, authorized in 1970.